VMC 996 – Adv. Avian should be changed to Advanced Exotic Animal Medicine –

 VMC 995 – Clinical Conference

-VMP 978 – Clinical Pathology, Laboratory Medicine and Nutrition – This is a core course and required for all seniors.
+VMP 978 – Clinical Pathology, Laboratory Medicine and Nutrition should be changed to Clinical Pathology & Laboratory Medicine – This is a core course and required for all seniors.

 This course provides veterinary students with a practical case-based approach to learning all majors aspects of veterinary clinical pathology, laboratory medicine (parasitology, immunology, virology, bacteriology) and nutrition in a clinical setting.
 It is restricted to students enrolled in the fourth year of the DVM curriculum.